TimCoorens/Sequoia/README.md

 ## Reconstructing phylogenetic trees from genome-wide somatic mutations in clonal samples

-The R script in this repository
+The R script in this repository takes in matrices of variant depth and total depth across from multiple clonal samples of the same donor, filters out germline and artefactual variants, constructs the phylogenetic tree topology and maps somatic mutations to the tree branches using the [TreeMut](https://github.com/nangalialab/treemut) package.

+For any queries, raise an issue on the GitHub page or email Tim Coorens (tcoorens@broadinstitute.org) or Mike Spencer Chapman (ms56@sanger.ac.uk).

 ### Installation